 A modified-duty offer letter, also known as a bona fide offer letter, must be in writing and must be signed by the employee and the employee’s manager prior to the start of the modified-duty assignment.
 The employee’s department should mail the letter, or, with the employee’s consent, give it to the employee upon their physical return to work.

-If the manager mails the offer letter, he or she should send it regular and certified with copies to HR – Leave Management Office.
+If the manager mails the offer letter, they should send it regular and certified with copies to HR – Benefits and Leave Management.
 The manager should calculate ample time for delivery (three to five days), and make sure that the return-to-work date allows for this delay.
-If the letter is presented to the employee upon their return to work, then a signed copy should be forwarded to HR – Leave Management.
+If the letter is presented to the employee upon their return to work, then a signed copy should be forwarded to HR – Benefits and Leave Management.

 The modified-duty/bona fide offer must be in writing and must contain the following elements: